Master's in Chemical Engineering

 The objective of the master of science program is to study the basic principles of chemical engineering in greater depth, including transport phenomena, thermodynamics, reactor design and process control.
 Electives in other areas to broaden the student's exposure are also required.
 The program's emphasis is research and the writing of a thesis on a current problem.
 The results of the thesis must be publishable in a technical journal.
-A nonthesis option is also offered, which requires the completion of a special project in lieu of a thesis.
+Nonthesis options are also offered, which require the completion of a special project or additional elective courses in lieu of a thesis.
 Students are advised to see members of the faculty to determine compatibility of interests before selecting a research area.
 Program policies are available in the program office.

 The applicant must have a Bachelor of Science in Chemical Engineering or its equivalent.
 Applicants with degrees in other fields of engineering, or in science or mathematics, are ordinarily required to take preparatory undergraduate courses before starting the master of science program.
 These courses are established by the faculty advisor and the department head when the student obtains admission to the program.

 Applicants must submit three letters of recommendation from academic references, a statement of purpose addressing reasons for graduate study in chemical engineering, a current résumé, undergraduate transcripts and recent GRE scores.

 General admission requirements and the application process are presented in the

 The Master of Science in Chemical Engineering requires satisfactory completion of 30 credit hours, including six credit hours of thesis research for the thesis option and at least three credit hours of a faculty-supervised graduate project for the nonthesis project option, as shown below.
 Required courses include the zero-credit Chemical Engineering Seminar (